Proton path reconstruction for pCT using Neural Networks: Materials and methods

-The loss history can be seen in Figure~\ref{fig:PPNN}-(b), in which after around 400 epochs the loss flattens both for the train and validation datasets with the ratio between the two histories almost constant; suggesting that the network is not overfitting to the examples present in the training dataset.
+The loss history can be seen in Figure~\ref{fig:PPNN-hist}, in which after around 400 epochs the loss flattens both for the train and validation datasets with the ratio between the two histories almost constant; suggesting that the network is not overfitting to the examples present in the training dataset.
+Ultimately the model was trained for 1000 epochs.

+In addition, a second instance of the \netname was trained with a $230$~MeV proton dataset in excess of $1,400,000$ events, using the same methodology and a pure water phantom.
+This instance is used when reconstructing datasets with protons at that energy.